amyshurety/Shurety-et-al.-Heterarchy-Code/README.md

 Step 1: Generate 1000 random theoretical networks each with 100 nodes, using the Erdős–Rényi model.

-Step 2: Calculate the modularity of each theoretical network using the modualrity function of igraph.
+Step 2: Calculate the modularity of each theoretical network using the modualrity function in the igraph package.

 Step 3: Calculate the Probability Hieararchy Core (PHS) for each theoretical network.
 To get a single metric value: the PHS is calculated for n/2 levels.
 A linear regression model is run for each level iteration (PHS value vs number of levels) and the AIC was calculated to single our the optimum PHS value.